Pharmacotherapy for problematic opiate use

 Pharmacotherapy for opioid users is sometimes referred to as:

 The reason why opiate substitution is provided to people with a problematic drug use is that it has been proven to be very successful in assisting people to stabilise their drug use and their lives.
 Once stabilised, people on opiate substitution may decide abstinence is their goal and they can slowly focus on reducing their dose.
 Or they may decide to stabilise and continue on a maintenance program.

 Pharmacotherapy is at present one of the most the most effective programs on offer, available to people with opioid dependence.

-Each state has different rules governing the administration of pharmacotherapy programs.
-You can go online and check the guidelines for each state.
+Each state has different rules governing the administration of Pharmacotherapy programs.
+You can go online and check out the guidelines for each state.

-Methadone is a full opiate agonist: the higher the dose, the greater the opiate effect will be.
-This is why most prescribing doctors will start new pharmacotherapy clients on low dose, in NSW no more than 40mg (8 mL).
-The dose can be adjusted as required until the pharmacotherapy client no longer is experiencing opiate withdrawals for the full 24 hours between doses.
+Methadone is a full opiate agonist, the higher the dose, the greater the opiate effect will be.
+This is why most prescribing doctors will start new pharmacotherapy clients on low dose, in NSW no more than 40ml.
+The dose can be adjusted as required until the pharmacotherapy client no longer is experiencing opiate withdrawals for the full twenty-four hours between doses.
 If doses are missed or other opiates are used, it can take longer for pharmacotherapy consumers to stabilise on a daily dose.

 If you find methadone doesn’t work for you, you might find buprenorphine might be a better fit for you.

 Buprenorphine is a relative new drug used in pharmacotherapy treatment.
 It comes in tablet or sub-lingual form.
 The names used are Subutex and Suboxone.